Proposed co-funding scheme for Melbourne retrofits

 As part of City of Melbourne’s goal of achieving net zero for every building within the municipality, financial incentives for retrofit projects are being proposed.

-City of Melbourne has released draft guidelines for a proposed Retrofit Melbourne Incentive Scheme which aims to support commercial building owners and businesses to improve energy performance and reduce emissions.
+City of Melbourne has released draft guidelines for a proposed Retrofit Melbourne Incentive Scheme that aims to support commercial building owners and businesses to improve energy performance and reduce emissions.

 The scheme proposes financial support for energy-efficiency upgrade works including energy audits and energy ratings, planning for energy performance improvements and electrification works including equipment installations.

-The initiative is a key step in delivering council’s Retrofit Melbourne Plan, which is a long-term strategy to cut emissions from the commercial building sector and progress towards a zero-carbon city by 2040.
+The initiative is a key step in delivering council’s Retrofit Melbourne Plan, a long-term strategy to cut emissions from the commercial building sector and progress towards a zero-carbon city by 2040.

 The Zero Carbon Buildings team are seeking comments on the draft guidelines and eligibility criteria from industry and stakeholders including building owners, consultants and service providers, to ensure the scheme is practical and fit for purpose.